Safeguarding, Pupil Welfare and Child Protection

 Should the concern relate to the actions of the Headteacher you should report this in confidence to the Chair of Governors & Safeguarding Governor who will consider what action to take.

-The Co-Chairs of Governors are Mrs Jenna Duffett and Mr Ron Adams.
-Mrs Duffett is also the lead governor for safeguarding.
+The Chair of Governors is Mr Ron Adams.
+The lead governor for safeguarding is Mr Ian Kelly.
 Both can be contacted via the office.

 Safeguarding and the curriculum